heliorrfreitas/heliorrfreitas.github.io/index.markdown

 # Welcome

 I am Helio Rui.
-I have 5 years of professional experience working as a web/software developer.
+I have 8 years of professional experience working as a web/software developer.

 I have a bachelor of science in computer science.
-Also, I like to study about topics related to computer programming, software development process, mathematics, astronomy and more.
+Also, I like to study about topics related to computer programming, software development process, exercise, nutrition, and more.

-I have worked on lots of different projects like ERP systems, websites, Wordpress plugins, Wordpress themes, desktop applications, computer games, android apps, MacOS apps, and even in robotic projects.
+I have worked on lots of different projects like the development of microserices, I built REST APIs and JSON APIs, ERP systems, websites, Wordpress plugins, Wordpress themes, desktop applications, computer games, android apps, MacOS apps, and even in robotic projects.

 To conclude, I am very interested in technology and problem solving.
 You can click on the icons below to checkout either my Github, or my Linkedin.